drpauldixon/docker-puppet-checks/README.md

 # Test puppet files with docker

 This is a simple way to check puppet files.
-At the moment it supports manifests and yaml files. **TODO:** erb files.
+At the moment it supports manifests and yaml files.
+I use this across a couple of macOS machines running the beta version of Docker (as of 11th July 2016).

-Currently using puppet 3.7.3, since that's what I'm currently using.
+Using puppet 3.7.3.
 Adjust the `Dockerfile` accordingly.

 ## Build